ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/nova-wild/index.md

         2. Fill the feeder with birdseed.
 (Make sure that your feeder does not remain empty once you have started feeding birds.)
         3. Provide a source of water.
         4. Watch and record the visitors to your feeder for two or three weeks.
 (It may take a while for visitors to discover your food source.)
         5. Identify your visitors using a field guide, and keep a list of what visits your feeder.
 (Visitors are not always birds!
-Sometimes deer, rabbits, chipmunks, squirrels, and raccoons visit bird feeders—or the area under the feeder!
+Sometimes deer, rabbits, chipmunks, squirrels, and raccoons visit bird feeders - or the area under the feeder!
 The kinds of nonbird visitors will depend on where you live.
 You may want to investigate how to collect the tracks of any nighttime visitors.)
         6. Discuss with your counselor what you learned about your wild neighbors.
     F. Earn the Cub Scout World Conservation Award (if you have not already earned them for another Nova award).
 5. Visit a place where you can observe wildlife.
 Examples include parks (national, state, and local), zoos, wetlands, nature preserves, and national forests.